• Skip to primary navigation

 • 6 tablespoon water

-• 3 tablespoon Drambuie or other liqueur such as Grand Marnier
+• 3 tablespoon Drambuie Whisky Liqueur or other liqueur such as Grand Marnier

 Instructions

-• In a small saucepan add 6 tablespoons of water to the sugar and bring to the boil for a few seconds, then set aside.
+• In a small saucepan off the heat, stir the water and sugar until dissolved.
+Bring to the boil for a minute, then set aside.

-• Whisk the egg yolks in a large heat-proof bowl over a pan of simmering water (bain-marie).
-When they’re light in colour add the hot sugar and keep whisking until thickens and forms a ribbon on the balloon whisk.
-Remove from the heat and continue to whisk until it’s cool.
+• Whisk the egg yolks in a large heat-proof bowl over a pan of simmering water (double boiler or bain-marie).
+When light in colour add the hot syrup and keep whisking until the mixture thickens and forms a ribbon on the whisk (ideally use an electric whisk, or by hand with a balloon whisk for a work-out!)
+Remove from the heat.

-• Add the liqueur (stick to the 3 tablespoon – believe me, it’s enough!) and using a good flexible spatula, fold in the lightly whipped cream.
+• Add the liqueur (stick to the 3 tablespoon – believe me, it’s enough!) to the cream or cooled yolk mix (it doesn't matter).
+Using a good flexible spatula, fold in the lightly whipped cream.

 More Ice Cream & Sorbets